ThomasSarlin/Papertrail-Multi-Output-Log-Aggregator-Webhook/README.md

 ```

 ## Step 1: Deploy your application to your server.
-Clone this repository to your server and install de dependenices by running
+Clone this repository to your server and install the dependenices by running
 `npm install`

 ## Step 2: Choose output.